mircea-c/rust-intro/README.md

 # rust-intro

-As I'm going through the rust-lang docs, I'll be pushing the examples and exercises to this repo
+So I've decided to learn Rust (https://www.rust-lang.org/).
+As I'll be doing some hands on examples from the book, I'd like to keep them handy in a git repo.

+Tadaaaa!

+I'll be pushing each project into a different orphaned branch (something I've never used before that seems to fit this particular exercise).